We're giving you the chance to win back the value of your meal - every time you dine this month!

 Tables and chairs under an awning (left), selection of bao (right)

 What: Steering clear of the standard eggs Benedict and pancakes, Daddy Bao offers a selection of different bao buns for brunch (who’d have thought it?).
-You can choose from meat or vegan fillings, as well as a choice of sharing plates like dumplings, fried chicken and kimchi fritters.
+You can choose from meat or vegan fillings, such as prawn hash with gochujang hollandaise, or Taiwanese sausage, as well as a choice of sharing plates like handmade dumplings, fried chicken and kimchi fritters with Thai basil sauce.
 The Tooting location offers a few outdoor benches allowing you to tuck into your fluffy bao in the sunshine.

 Where: 113 Mitcham Road, SW17 9PE